 Need to Hire an Installer?

-If you’re tight on time or have to focus on another part of your renovation, you can hire me to install your wallpaper mural in the greater Hamilton-Toronto areas of Ontario (Canada).
+If you’re tight on time or have to focus on another part of your renovation, we offer installation services in the greater Hamilton-Toronto areas of Ontario (Canada).

 If you live outside of Ontario, you can find a qualified installer at the Wallcovering Installers Association.